/* Required for previews and experiments */ ?>

 Cancellations: We can offer a full refund on a ticket as long as you let us know at least three days before the event.
 This is to ensure that we don't end up with empty seats round the dinner table, and each supper raises the maximum it can for the aid projects we fund in Syria.

-Drink: There will be plenty of wine available to buy on the night, never fear!
+Drink: There will be wine available to buy on the night.

 We are very happy to cater for dietary requirements where we can.
 We will be as flexible as possible, but we do have a set menu which means that some dishes can't be adapted.
 Please make sure you let us know in the comments section when booking your ticket whether you have any dietary requirements and we'll let you know on the night whether there is anything you won't be able to eat.